 They make some wholesome breakfast and plate-lunch meals.
 Their homemade cornbread and brown fried-rice are a treat!

 Hike from the summit back down to the Pacific Ocean.
-Diamond Head Beach is a marvel to see and explore…just as much as the summit!
+Diamond Head Beach Park is a marvel to see and explore…just as much as the summit!

 Most visitors only make it as far as the 3 scenic